top of page

 SCENE 1

-LH: humph! his Lordship! - should we perhaps attend to his collars and stockings whilst we wait?
+LH(gulps B’s best brandy): Humph! his Lordship! - should we perhaps attend to his collars and stockings whilst we wait?

-TG(arises): Mi scusi?
-Your tone insults - Mr. Leghunt - ye sly wren who flies on the eagle's back (hisses)
+TG(arises): Mi scusi? - your tone insults - Mr. Leghunt - ye sly wren who flies on the eagle’s back (hisses)

-F: Oh, he's home (rushes downstairs)
+F: Oh, he’s home! - my Lord is home! (rushes downstairs)

 H: Well, Byron!
-(B wakes) - this is most unseemly behaviour towards your guests!
-Is this display of blasé Mediterranean conduct habitual?
+(B wakes) - this is most unseemly behaviour towards your guests! - is this display of blasé Mediterranean conduct habitual?
 (B yawns) - have you been bitten? stabbed? short-changed?

 LH: Lady Byron?

-B: Sunburn me if even that wouldn't have been more pleasant! - or not - (takes a swig) - be damned to it! (stands, with an air of triumph) - I shall not let that bilious individual - whose blackening river rushes through a Stygian liver - ruin my - our - evening (leaps to feet, kissing TG's tiny hand) - now! seeing as it's too rainy for shooting at small things on fence posts - we shall play a guessing game - Whom did I meet upon the road?" - the winner shall be awarded the front page of the next edition of the “Liberal - what say you Hunt?
+B: I merely wished for sleep to eradicate thoughts of my recent distressing reconnoiter, Hobby - however! - I shall not let that bilious individual - whose blackening river rushes through a Stygian liver - ruin our evening (leaps to feet, kissing TG’s tiny hand) - now! - it being too rainy for shooting at small things on fence posts, we shall play a guessing game - “Whom did I meet upon the road?” - the winner shall be awarded the front page of the next edition of the “Liberal” - what say, you Hunt?

 X